zach010/PrimeOptimus/README.md

 ```
 Example output as a test for a Mersenne Prime that is a power of 2 minus 1:
 ```
-Python version 3.7.1 (64-bit)
+Python version 3.8.7 (64-bit)

-This computer-system has (8) logical processors initialized for this Prime task.
+This computer-system has (16) logical processors initialized for this Prime task.
-Do you want to calculate if a number is Prime? (y/n): y Enter number for Prime test: 2**61-1
+Do you want to calculate if a number is Prime? (y/n): y Enter number for Prime test: (2**61)-1
 Calculating...
 Progress: [■■■■■■■■■■] 10/10
-Finished processing in 1 minute and 10.2 seconds.
+Finished processing in 21.6 seconds.
 Number: 2305843009213693951
 Prime: Yes
 Length: 19